deltachat/deltachat-pages/en/gdpr-website.md

 fax +1 415 222 9958

-You can contact Twitter's data protection officer [here](https://twitter.ethicspointvp.com/custom/twitter/forms/data/form\_data.asp)
+You can contact Twitter's data protection officer under [https://twitter.ethicspointvp.com/custom/twitter/forms/data/form\_data.asp](https://twitter.ethicspointvp.com/custom/twitter/forms/data/form\_data.asp)

-Information about the processing of personal data when using Twitter, such as our Twitter profile, is described in the Twitter Privacy Policy, available at [here](https://twitter.com/de/privacy).
+Information about the processing of personal data when using Twitter, such as our Twitter profile, is described in the Twitter Privacy Policy, available at [https://twitter.com/de/privacy](https://twitter.com/de/privacy).

 If you contact us via Twitter, the legal basis is a legitimate interest pursuant to [Art.6 lit.f GDPR](https://gdpr-info.eu/art-6-gdpr/).
 Our legitimate interest is to respond to your request.
 Otherwise, the use of Twitter is based on your consent to Twitter pursuant to [Art.6 lit.a GDPR](https://gdpr-info.eu/art-6-gdpr/).